Krishna35-it/Heathcare-Insights-Dashboard/README.md

 # Heathcare-Insights-Dashboard
+A Streamlit-based interactive dashboard for healthcare data analysis.

 **Overview**:
 The Healthcare Insights Dashboard provides interactive visualizations and data-driven insights to help hospitals track patient admissions, discharges, facility usage, and more.